 You will enjoy a trip to the Roman Baths during your time in the city.
 Pass through the grand entrance to begin your visit – it’s a jaw-dropping start to the experience!
 The Baths date back to 40AD and still flow with water from Britain’s only natural hot spring.
 Take a step back in time as you wander through the baths and imagine the Romans flocking to the pools for relaxation and healing.

 Once you have finished touring the Roman Baths, you will explore the city during a guided walking tour.
 See the Pulteney Bridge, walk through the pretty streets and past all the Bath highlights with your expert guide.

-You have the option of enjoying a traditional one-course lunch near Bath Abbey.
+You have the option of enjoying a traditional two-course lunch near Bath Abbey.

 Click here for the lunch menu

 After lunch, you’ll leave Bath and travel to Stonehenge.
 The group of towering stones on Salisbury Plain have mystified experts for hundreds of years!
 Dating back around 5,000 years, Stonehenge’s origins are still a mystery.
 You will be able to walk around the stones and enjoy perfect photo opportunities from 360 degrees!
 Make up your own mind about Stonehenge during this visit and discover the fascinating theories behind these sturdy rocks from your guide.

 Estimated time of arrival back in London is 7.30pm.